TomasNeuschl/csfdScraper/readme.md

 # ČSFD Scraper
 This Django application will scrape ČSFD for movie data and store it in the database.
+Sqlite was used to constraint options given to programmer.
+More optimal database would be PostgreSQL witch have built in support for search without diacritics.

 To set up the project you need to do the following:
 - [Install poetry](https://python-poetry.org/docs/) and then run ```poetry install```